girlscript/winter-of-contributing/C_CPP/OOPs in C++/Operator Overloading/overloading-unary-operator.md

 }
 ```

-The output od the program is now quite self-explanatory.
+The output of the program is now quite self-explanatory.